JasonAxon/Dictionary/README.md

 # THE TORTURED POETS DICTIONARY: A Dictionary for Aspiring Poets using Python.
-This dictionary provides definition to profound words mainly used by poets.
+This dictionary provides definition to some profound words used by poets.

 Screen Recording Link:
 https://youtu.be/UWJGqXeJAbs